debops/debops/docs/defaults-detailed.rst

 The ``ifupdown__*_interfaces`` variables are YAML dictionaries which define what network interfaces are configured on a host.
-All dictionaries are recursively combined together in the order they appeare in the :file:`defaults/main.yml` file.
+All dictionaries are recursively combined together in the order they appear in the :file:`defaults/main.yml` file.

 Each entry in the ``ifupdown__*_interfaces`` dictionaries is a YAML dictionary.